xavierlacot/xavccChromeExtension/README.md

 ## Introduction

 This is the code for the Chrome Extension of the URL Shortener [xav.cc](http://xav.cc/).
+The plugin can be installed at [http://xav.cc/chrome-extension](http://xav.cc/chrome-extension)

 ## License

 This extension is licensed under the MIT license.
+Feel free to fork, commit and redistribute!

 ## Changelog